BrentNoorda/slfsrv/README.md

 ### Create simple, cross-platform GUI applications, or wrap GUIs around command-line applications, using HTML/JS/CSS and your own browser.

-__slfsrv__ is an executable that lets you create GUI applications (using simple HTML, CSS, and Javascript) that launch the web browsers as the logic system and graphical front end.
-A Javascript API is available to those application to provide enough access to the local computer system, files, and executable, to create basic computer applications.
+__slfsrv__ is an executable that lets you create GUI applications (using simple HTML, CSS, and Javascript) that launch the default web browser as both the logic system and graphical front end.
+A Javascript API is available to those application to provide enough access to the local computer system, files, and executable, to create basic computer applications or to wrap less-friendly applications within a browser front end.

 Jump To: